Measure traffic to your website

-Here are some important things you can measure to help you track and improve a campaign that's focused on traffic:
+Here are some important things that you can measure to help you track and improve a campaign that's focused on traffic:

-- Clicks and clickthrough rate (CTR): These 2 metrics help you understand how many people found your ad compelling enough to actually click on it and visit your website.
+- Clicks and click-through rate (CTR): These 2 metrics help you understand how many people found your ad compelling enough to actually click it and visit your website.
 You can measure clicks and CTR at all levels of your account.
 For example, you can see how many clicks an entire campaign, ad group, or ad received, or you can see how many clicks individual keywords have generated after triggering your ads.
 On the Search Network, a good CTR is generally considered to be 1% or higher.

 - Keywords: Keep a close eye on keyword performance with these strategies:

 - Update your keyword lists regularly.
 Pause or remove the words that aren't working well for you (for example, if they have CTRs below 1%, or low Quality Scores) and add new ones.
 Learn how to Measure your keyword performance on the Search Network.